Lake-Tuggeranong-College/RPi-TV-Slideshow/Setup Guide.md

 After changing the screen blanking option in the RPI config, run `sudo nano /etc/hostname` and chnage the hostname inside the file.
 E.G `Pav2Upstairs`

 ### NOTE!
-When chosing a hostname, it has to be one word, and can **ONLY** have letters and numbers.
+When choosing a hostname, it has to be one word, and can **ONLY** have letters and numbers.

 ## Downloading the Script and making it run on boot
 Download the script by running the following command